aiddata/geo-datasets/README.md

 each dataset directory should contain

 - a readme detailing **all** the steps needed to reproduce from scratch.
-This may include download script or instructions on how to manually download, instructions for running any processing scripts and/or step by step instructions for any manual procesing, along with any other relevant information about the dataset and processing (caveats, notes, suggested usage, etc.)
+This may include a download script or instructions on how to manually download, instructions for running any processing scripts and/or step by step instructions for any manual processing, as well as any other relevant information about the dataset and processing (caveats, notes, suggested usage, etc.)
 - all scripts used to produce data
 - ingest json prepared according to standard format used by geo framework (see existing datasets for examples)